 Your Independent Living Coordinator is on site, you will continue to see them around the scheme.
 They are contactable via their usual numbers.

-If you have any queries, concerns or need assistance in relation to shopping etc. please do not hesitate to contact your Independent Living Coordinator or Independent Living Team on 0161 218 1465.
+If you have any queries, concerns or need assistance please do not hesitate to contact your Independent Living Coordinator or Independent Living Team on 0161 218 1465.

-Scheme lounges have now been closed and we would ask that you refrain from using the lounges at this time.
-Thank you for your cooperation.
+Scheme lounges remain closed in line with guidance provided.
+We would ask that you continue to refrain from using the lounges at this time.
+We thank you for your cooperation.

 Rents and Money Advice